"Time is more valuable than money."

 Identify your buyer's journey first

-A customer is going thru three stages of buying:
+A customer is going through three stages of buying:

 Each stage requires a different type of content.
 In automating your marketing, the best place to start is knowing which type of content goes where.
 That way, it'll be easier to convert leads into buyers.